axone-protocol/contracts/contracts/axone-objectarium/README.md

 ### Instantiation

-The `okp4-objectarium` can be instantiated as follows, refer to the schema for more information on configuration, limits and pagination configuration:
+The `axone-objectarium` can be instantiated as follows, refer to the schema for more information on configuration, limits and pagination configuration:

 ```bash
 axoned tx wasm instantiate $CODE_ID \